calabash/calabash-android/README.md

 ### Installation

-You can obtain the newest version of Calabash-Android either by downloading a zip from the [Downloads sections](https://github.com/calabash/calabash-android/zipball/master) or cloning it using the following command
+You can obtain the newest version of Calabash-Android by cloning it using the following command

     git clone git://github.com/calabash/calabash-android.git